TechWatching/techwatching.dev/input/posts/welcome-azure-cli.md

 The Azure CLI Syntax is simple to understand.
 For instance, the command `az webapp list` will list the WebApps in the subscription you are currently logged in.

 An Azure CLI command has the following structure:
-- a **command group** which represents an Azure service and which can be the composition of subgroups
+- a **command group** that represents an Azure service and which can be the composition of subgroups
 - a **command** which is the action you want to do on the group / Azure service
 - **arguments** optionally which are a list of parameter names and values